||The Micah Program

 As a Micah student, what would I have to do as far as faith is

 concerned?
-All Micah freshmen are required to attend Community
+All Micah first-year students are required to attend Community

 Night meetings once a week on Monday evenings for about an hour.
 These are run either